nominetresearch/microbit-networking-book/unicast/unicast.md

 When two computers communicate, the sender sends a data packet  to the receiver.

+!!! hint "Definition 4: _Data packet_"
-*Definition 4* \[Data packet\] A data packet is a piece of data sent over a network.
+	A data packet is a piece of data sent over a network.
 	This piece of data has an actual message part (for example, an image or a text) and one or more header parts.
 A header contains helpful information for protocols like the sender and receiver IP addresses.

 ![A data packet contains a message and a header.
 A header contains information to help a protocol such as sender and receiver addresses, and message types.
 Different protocols may add different headers to a message.](Datapacket.png)

+!!! note ""
+	**Figure 1:** A data packet contains a message and a header.
+A header contains information to help a protocol such as sender and receiver addresses, and message types.
+Different protocols may add different headers to a message.

 The figure above shows how the data and one header forms a data packet.
 In this figure, as well as the sender and receiver addresses,